keisukefukuda/t2josh/README.md

 This is a 'third-party' program.
 Please do NOT contact Tokyo Tech GSIC support desk about this program.
-Please send feature requests or bug reports to twitter/@keisukefukuda or keisukefukuda_at_gmail.com.
+Please send feature requests or bug reports to twitter/@keisukefukuda or keisukefukuda_at_gmail_com.

 Introduction
 ------------

 t2josh is a job submission helper script for TSUBAME 2.0.
-To submit a job on TSUBAME2.0, you have to (1) prepare a job script which includes environmental variable settings, and (2) call 't2sub' command with correct arguments, such as #node/#procs/#cups.
+To submit a job on TSUBAME2.0, you need to (1) prepare a job script which includes environmental variable settings, and (2) call 't2sub' command with correct arguments, such as #node/#procs/#cups.